Get

 Human Laxatives

 Most human laxatives contain ingredients and doses that can be harmful to cats and should be avoided.
 The one exception is lactulose, which is both a human and veterinary medication.
-However, you should never give your cat any medications that have not been prescribed for them without checking with your vet.
+However, you should never give your cat any medications that have not been prescribed for them without checking with a vet.

 Liquid Paraffin